Meet Our Team

 -

-Jana is the Community Engagement specialist for the NMCDC.
+Jana is the Community Engagement specialist for the Front Step.
 They moved to Montana in 2019 to get a permanent taste of the Big Sky and have been slow gulping it ever since.

-As a community organizer, Jana is passionate about building community around shared values of reciprocity and interconnectedness, working to make housing and land use knowledge more accessible and fun (zoning is sexy!!), and nourishing a deep sense of belonging throughout our beloved built environments.
+As a community organizer, Jana is passionate about building community around shared values of reciprocity and interconnectedness, working to make housing and land use knowledge more accessible and fun ( equitable zoning is sexy!!), and nourishing a deep sense of belonging throughout our beloved built environments.

 They can’t wait to learn more about what fuels neighbors to show up for our community and build power around addressing Missoula’s housing crisis in the months to come.